micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 7.md

 King Solomon offered a sacrifice of twenty-two thousand bulls and one hundred and twenty thousand sheep.
 So the king and all the people dedicated the house of God.

 ###### 6
-And the priests attended to their services; the Levites also with instruments of the music of the Lord, which King David had made to praise the Lord, saying, "For His mercy _endures_ forever," whenever David offered praise by their [^b]ministry.
+And the priests attended to their services; the Levites also with instruments of the music of the Lord, which King David had made to praise the Lord, saying, "For His mercy _endures_ forever," whenever David offered praise by their ministry.
 The priests sounded trumpets opposite them, while all Israel stood.

 ###### 7
 Furthermore Solomon consecrated the middle of the court that _was_ in front of the house of the Lord; for there he offered burnt offerings and the fat of the peace offerings, because the bronze altar which Solomon had made was not able to receive the burnt offerings, the grain offerings, and the fat.

 ###### 8
-At that time Solomon kept the feast seven days, and all Israel with him, a very great assembly from the entrance of Hamath to the[^c] Brook of Egypt.
+At that time Solomon kept the feast seven days, and all Israel with him, a very great assembly from the entrance of Hamath to the Brook of Egypt.

 ###### 9
 And on the eighth day they held a sacred assembly, for they observed the dedication of the altar seven days, and the feast seven days.